Some resistant non-theists, upon coming to belief, would immediately reject loving relationship.

 Greater goods around the world ultimately obtain with God's existence being unclear to some non-believers

 God can have relationship with someone just fine even while the person is a non-theist.
-[Full article.].
-This is relevant because the reason God allegedly would prove his existence is in order to allow for relationship—that reason would be gone.

-• …belief is required for a relationship that is deep and reciprocal.1
+But so what?
+Belief is required for a relationship that is deep and reciprocal.1

-The greatest kind of love is Earthly/motherly love.1(Forthcoming) This is relevant because, >• J.L.
+J.L.
 Schellenberg: “The possibility of some form of personal interaction with the parent will (insofar as she is able to ensure it) always be there.
 What loving parent would ever willingly allow this possibility to be taken completely away?
 Parental love will not permit this to occur when it can be prevented.” [“What the Hiddenness of God Reveals,” Divine Hiddenness: New Essays (Cambridge, 2002), 24.]

 - J.L.
 Schellenberg: “In examining [the] concept [of God's perfect love], [we must] develop our understanding of it … by reference to what is best in human love. [“Does Divine Hiddenness Justify Atheism” in M. L. Peterson & R. J. VanArragon (Eds.), Contemporary debates in the philosophy of religion (Blackwell, 2004), 39.]